-The planet Jupiter, named after the Roman king of the gods, has been a notable astronomical object since ancient times.
-Galileo's observations of Jupiter and its moons in 1610 helped provide important evidence for the heliocentric theory of planetary motion.
+The planet Jupiter, named after the Roman god (a derivative of the Greek god Zeus), is the largest of the Jovian Planets– also called the gas giant planets – and the fifth planet in our solar system.
+Astronomer Galileo Galilei's observations of Jupiter and its moons in 1610 helped provide important evidence for the heliocentric theory of planetary motion, since then space agencies and astronomers on Earth have studied the incredible planet for hundreds of years.
 Although this outer planet is hundreds of millions of miles from Earth at closest approach, it is still easily visible as a bright, colored point in the night sky.

 Overview and Facts